have-no-clue-what-im-doing/Broderic_Blog/content/post/Thoughts on Hugo.md

     custom_css = ["css/custom.css"]

 But it's not working.
-Why? because the theme wasn't ever set up to accept css overwrites.
+Why?
+Because the theme wasn't ever set up to accept css overwrites.
 So now I have to overwrite the html in order to get the theme to accept my css.
 I navigate to:

 	User\Hugo\MyBlog